martin13git/CoverUP/README.md

 ## License:

-This project is licensed under the [license name] license.
+This project is licensed under the Apache-2.0 license.
 See the LICENSE file for details.